acolorado1/Module4Day3/README.md

 OptimizeGeneNetworks is a script that takes .gmt formatted file and a STRING database file and generates three types of files and histograms of network scores per generation.
 The first of the three files is one that shows summary statistics of the genetic algorithm used to create highly connected subnetworks of disease associated genes.
-The genetic algroithm also outputs the histograms as a visual summary of each generation.
-The second file type is a .sif file for the top 10 highest scoring disease associated subnetworks wherein the nodes and edge weights are specified and can be then visualized in Cytoscape.
+The genetic algorithm also outputs the histograms as a visual summary of each generation.
+The second file type is a network text file for the top 10 highest scoring disease associated subnetworks wherein the nodes and edge weights are specified and can be then visualized in Cytoscape.
 The third output file is a rewritten .gmt file and the only difference between this one and the original is that each gene is given a score.

 ## Workflow